unternehmen/gophspit/README.md

 # gophspit
-A tool for translating from a subset of the Gopher protocol to HTML.
+A tool for translating Gopher directories into HTML pages.

 ## Dependencies
 You need to have GNU Guile 2.0 with regular expression support installed.
 I have not tested this script with Guile 1.8.